-The money-brokers of Alsace-Lorraine, accustomed to this method of doing business as a result of their relations with the Bank of France, immediately carried their patronage to the Bank of Germany; but the latter wished especially to have accounts current opened by the commercial and industrial classes, who, however, were much slower to avail themselves of The Bank is employed to collect bills of exchange for very its services. small amounts, even as low as five or six marks, which subjects it to considerable expense, and compels it to charge a commission of twenty pfennigs upon any bill returned unpaid.
+The money-brokers of Alsace-Lorraine, accustomed to this method of doing business as a result of their relations with the Bank of France, immediately carried their patronage to the Bank of Germany; but the latter wished especially to have accounts current opened by the commercial and industrial classes, who, however, were much slower to avail themselves of its services.
+The Bank is employed to collect bills of exchange for very small amounts, even as low as five or six marks, which subjects it to considerable expense, and compels it to charge a commission of twenty pfennigs upon any bill returned unpaid.
 It was the special ambition of the Bank to become cashier-general, relieving the public of the necessity of keeping any considerable sums on hand.
 It was equally ambitious to become the banker of the State, of the general and local authorities, civil and military.
 In England and Belgium, the national bank is cashier for the Government.
 In Germany, the Bank is compelled to gratuitously accept payments for the Empire, and to make up such to the amount of the Empire's credit, and it must grant the same privilege to the various States.
 It must handle gratuitously the money of the Empire and keep account of all payments made or received in its behalf.
 The business of the main treasury of the Empire is managed by it, and the Treasury itself is connected with that of the Bank.
 The Federal governments may equally avail themselves of the facilities of the Reichsbank; but the minimum of collections and payments made for their account is fixed at 10,000 marks.
-It is well known that the gratuitous management of its treasury is not the sole benefit which the Im-
+It is well known that the gratuitous management of its treasury is not the sole benefit which the Imperial Government secures from the constitution of the Bank; to that there must be added certain special dues and a participation in the profits.